hphelion/documentation/hz.gettingstarted.md

 A domain has one owner and may have multiple users, groups and roles.
 A domain owner can allow users of another domain access to its projects.

 *Projects – A project is a collection of HP Cloud services within a domain, e.g., compute, storage, etc.  A project is defined by selecting services to be activated and a set of users to interact with the services.
 A Project may contain multiple services, such as compute or object storage.
-Services can exist multiple times within the same project as long as they have different service endpoints, distinguished by their geography and region.Check this wording with Steve.
+Services can exist multiple times within the same project as long as they have different service endpoints, distinguished by their geography and region.

 *Users - Users are defined individually and can be assigned to groups and granted roles either directly or through inclusion in groups.
 A user may have multiple roles.